Friday, December 1, 2017 11:59 pm - Friday, December 1, 2017 11:59 pm

 Eligibility to Apply

-- The completed application form – available from:
+- The completed application form – attached, and available from:

 - Curriculum vitae – no page restrictions (must include information concerning the eligibility criteria);

 - A statement of research written by the candidate (maximum 1,000 words);

 - A non-technical summary written by the candidate (maximum 500 words);